Ensuring a Healthy, Successful Dental Implant Recovery

 Dental implants are an excellent way to replace missing teeth with permanent, stable restorations.
 If you are considering a dental implant, you may be wondering about the recovery process.
-Our doctors in Queens use precise surgical techniques to reduce your recovery time and enhance your healing.
+Our doctors in Queens, NY, use precise surgical techniques to reduce your recovery time and enhance your healing.
 In some cases, Drs.
 Clifford Degel and Carmen Every-Degel can also provide mini implants or teeth-in-a-day, which involve a quick, minimal discomfort recovery.
 Whether you receive traditional or mini implants, our dentists will provide complete guidance and care throughout the dental implant recovery process.

 After Dr. Degel or Dr. Every-Degel place your implant posts, you will need to wait for your gums to heal before you can receive your final restoration.
 The healing process typically takes about four to six months.
 The crucial process of osseointegration will allow your implant to mimic the function of a tooth root while preventing the bone atrophy that naturally occurs after losing a tooth.
 This important step in the healing process is what will properly secure your implant, offering unparalleled stability, as well as helping to minimize and slow the deterioration of bone tissue.